mparno/fenics-web/source/citing/index.rst

 ##############

 If you use FEniCS, the developers would be grateful if you would cite the relevant publications.
-As a rule of thumb, cite at least the top publications (underlined) for each relevant component.
+As a rule of thumb, cite the top publication (underlined) for each relevant component.

 FEniCS
 ------